-“Every household in Mogadishu has been affected.
-Our hearts cannot accept what has happened.”
 The hellacious explosion that followed turned buildings into heaps of debris and death and precipitated a national disaster.
 Intelligence officials say the truck, which had raced through a police checkpoint, was meant to target the heavily fortified Mogadishu international airport where several nations have their embassies.

 Yet even in a country long accustomed to the killing of public officials and attacks from the al-Qaeda-linked al-Shabaab group, the magnitude of the recent bombing seemed to stun everyone.
 The deadly blast also put the nation’s mettle to test, appraising how much the post-civil war, “Somalia rising” narrative could be drawn out.
 And given the agnatic, close-knit Somali clan structure, the impact of this tragedy has gone wide and deep, affecting entire communities and ricocheting beyond the geographical borders of Somalia.

 “Every household in Mogadishu has been affected,” says Zahra Qorane, a photographer and a native of the city.
 “Our hearts cannot accept what has happened.”

 The collective rage over the bomb attack ignited a renewed sense of unity among Somalis, leading to protests in major cities and the staging of solidarity events.
 Even the leaders of Somalia’s feuding federate states put aside their political differences and condemned the attack (In Somali).